THE TWO PILLARS OF NOVEL STRUCTURE ACCORDING TO JAMES SCOTT BELL

 Bell says, “…in novels it’s best to have that first doorway appear earlier.
 In a fast-moving action novel like The Hunger Games, it can happen quickly.
 It’s in chapter 1 that Katniss hears her sister’s name chosen for the games, and in the beginning of chapter 2 volunteers to take her place.”
 Bell uses several examples in his article to demonstrate the passage of the first pillar.
 One is Clarice Starling in “The Silence of the Lambs.”
 Starling is thrust into a psychological game with Lecter and this might possibly be the only way she can ultimately solve the case.

 The second pillar is another Doorway of No Return, only this pillar makes the final resolution necessary.
 This act, in the middle of the two pillars (on the “bridge”) is where all the action happens.
 “The second act is a series of actions where the character confronts and resists death, and is opposed by counterforces.”
 There are obstacles in the MC’s way and the MC must fight.
 No exceptions.
 At last the second pillar/doorway opens in the form of a major crisis or setback, clue or discovery.
 It forces the MC into Act Three and the final battle and resolution.

 In Bell’s article he goes over these points with a fine-tooth comb.
 He asks simple novel-in-progress questions related to these points, to get you going in the right direction.
-The main thing to remember is that all good novels that sell (or 99 percent of them) have some type of basic novel structure.
+The main thing to remember is that almost all good novels that sell (or 99 percent of them) have some type of basic novel structure.
 Learn it, live it, love it.
 If you allow the basic three act structure and the two pillar structure idea to seep into your consciousness, you are that much closer to creating a kick-ass novel that readers won’t be able to put down.